Two Tree Island

 Mouse over links for pictures; click for detail page.

-Short-eared owls visit during the winter, hunting for field voles, and large numbers of little egrets roost here.
-Water vole, kingfisher, water rail, reed and sedge warblers may be seen in the lagoons and reedbed, while adder, slow worm and common lizard frequent the grassland.
-Insects of note include the marbled white butterfly, roesel's bush-cricket, the house cricket and the lesser marsh grasshopper.
+It consists of grassland, scrub, reedbed and lagoons, and attracts a wide variety of birds, and particularly migrants.
+During the winter short-eared owls visit, hunting for field voles, and large numbers of little egrets roost here.
+Water vole, kingfisher, water rail, reed and sedge warblers may be seen in the lagoons and reedbed.

 Twenty minutes' walk from Leigh station (Fenchurch St line), which is also served by a number of bus services.